-This is Buckinghamshire County Council's first market position statement for Adults and Family Wellbeing (A&FW).
-This document will be refreshed annually and will set out our vision for the future of the local social care market.
-The market position statement is designed to contain information and analysis that will be useful to providers of care and support services in planning future business.
+Buckinghamshire County Council's first market position statement was produced in April 2015 for Adult Social Care.
+This document provides you a refresh a year on and again sets out our vision for the future of the local social care market.
+This year's refresh will not only give you an update on information and analysis on the care groups and market opportunities, but will continue to be useful to providers of care and support services in planning future business.

-Faced by a number of challenges in Buckinghamshire, such as an ageing population, shrinking budgets and changes to the social fabric of communities, the existing model of care and support is deemed to be unsustainable.
-A sustainable model of adult social care services needs to place greater emphasis on maintaining people's independence and resilience.
+The refresh will provide an update on the Care Act following changes to the timescales on implementing the second phase of the Act.
+A year on we continue to be faced by a number of challenges in Buckinghamshire, such as an ageing population, shrinking budgets and changes to the social fabric of communities, the existing model of care and support is deemed to be unsustainable.

-The emphasis will be to provide support and services to people in a way that will help to prevent or delay the need for council-funded care as long as possible.
-The process of planning support will need to look more widely at the full scope of resources available to people - from their own resources and informal networks of support through to what is available in the local community and mainstream services.
+The emphasis will continue to be to provide support and services to people in a way that will help to prevent or delay the need for council-funded care as long as possible.